 Prometheus: Prometheus is a lightweight open-source performance monitoring and alerting tool.
 Prometheus uses flexible queries in an HTTP-based pull model to actively scare a wide variety of metrics.
 It was specifically built for modern application monitoring and supports the latest technologies and is widely supported by an active user base.
 It also supports container monitoring and creates alerts based on time series data Prometheus is a popular choice by many organizations due to a small learning curve and low cost of ownership.

-Consul: Consul is an open-source key-value store that is commonly utilized to maintain the services of the distributed systems.
+Consul: Consul is an open-source key-value store that is commonly utilized to maintain the services of distributed systems.
 Consul helps organizations save, store, and retrieve real-time configurations, which is especially beneficial for large-scale industries, with massively distributed systems in their environment.

 Selenium: Selenium is the most popular open-source web automation testing tool available.
-This is mainly because of its numerous frameworks, that are implemented in different languages to provide a wide range of testing automation capabilities.
+This is mainly because of its numerous frameworks, which are implemented in different languages to provide a wide range of testing automation capabilities.
 Selenium also supports multiple browsers and operating systems, adding to its popularity.
 Selenium has frameworks that enable you to run a variety of automated tests, including UI element-based and API tests.

 However, Selenium cannot handle all of your Continuous Testing needs, it needs to be integrated with a set of tools that serve specific purposes in the SDLC.
 Also, Selenium requires advanced programming skills, in addition to a considerable amount of time and effort to configure automation frameworks.